Oregon political leaders are delighted by the state's sunny revenue forecast - KTVZ

 Senate Republican Leader Tim Knopp urged bold investments in infrastructure like roads, sewer systems, and water.

-An increase in revenues at the end of the 2021-23 biennium will result in a larger personal income “kicker” than previously estimated, state economists said.
-The typical Oregonian is expected to receive a $980 credit on their state income tax under Oregon’s unique “kicker” law.
+An increase in revenues at the end of the 2021-23 biennium will result in a larger personal income “kicker” than previously estimated, for a total of $5.6 billion, state economists said.
+The typical Oregonian is expected to receive a $980 credit when they file their state income taxes next year under Oregon’s unique “kicker” law.